adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 --- abstract

-Protected Parties (PPs) offer humanitarian services in regions of armed conflict and are granted special protection under international humanitarian law (IHL).
-They may advertise their protected status by the well-known emblems of the red cross, red crescent, and the red crystal.
+Protected Parties (PPs) offering humanitarian services during armed conflicts are granted special protection under international humanitarian law (IHL) and are permitted to advertise their protected status by the well-known emblems of the red cross, red crescent, and the red crystal.
-This document specifies the scheme *An Authenticated Digital EMblem* (ADEM) to distribute digital emblems, which mark entities as protected under IHL in an analogy to the physical emblems.
+This document specifies a scheme for the generation and distribution of digital emblems, dubbed *An Authenticated Digital EMblem* (ADEM), providing a digital counterpart to the red cross, red crescent and red crystal.

 --- middle